Welcome to my site! I am a jazz singer based in London.

 Jazz is my passion.

-I met jazz long time ago though the genre was irrelevant for me back then.
-I liked certain tunes and music by certain artists and later on I found their type of music was called Jazz or Jazz influenced music.
+I came across jazz long time ago though the concept of music genre was irrelevant to me back then.
+I liked certain tunes and music by certain artists and later on I found they were what they called Jazz or Jazz influenced music.
 Those artists included Al Jarreau, Chick Corea, Weather Report, Duke Elington, Quincy Jones, George Bension, Stanley Clarke, Dinah Washington, Carlos Santana, Chaka Khan, Pati Austin, plus a lot of others who I can not remember now.
-Instrumental or voice did not matter much to me around that time – perhaps partly because of the fact that English was not my first language – and I’d just sung along any tune that touched my heart.
+Instrumental or voice did not matter much to me around that time – mostly because of the fact that English was not my first language – and I’d just hummed along any tune that touched my heart.

 My music is greatly influenced by Sarah Vaughan.

 Sarah is my Superstar.
 No matter if it is a ballad or up-tempo swing, she sings effortlessly but with emotions and warmth in her voice.
 Her amazing musical talent can be heard in every part of her song.
 Slow or fast, every tone is carefully generated to form a part of the beautiful art she creates.
 Also her bebop style scatting is second to none.
 When she scats, she is no longer just a singer but every part of her body becomes an instrument.
 No matter whether she sings a ballad or swing, she becomes the person in the song and makes you feel happy, sad, angry or whatever the mood depending the song she is singing.

 Only if I had known her earlier so I could have seen her live performances.

 My musical influence also comes from the likes of Dinah Washington, Ray Charles, Al Jeareau, Nina Simone, Bessie Smith, Carmen McRae, as well as some of the modern artists such as Chaka Khan, Dee Dee Bridgewater, Rene Marie as well as Amy Winehouse.